jhucompilers/fall2020/assign/assign02.md

 title: "Assignment 2: Interpreter"
 ---

+*Updated 10/1*: properly distinguish the `println` intrinsic from the `printnl` intrinsic, clarify that garbage collection of cons cells isn't necessary

 *Updated Sep 29*: [description of error handling](#error-reporting), [requirements for 628 students](#additional-semantics-for-628-students)

 Due: **Friday, Oct 16th** by 11pm